 1. Natural Aging of the Flower

-Every bloom has a life cycle and the peace lily spathe is no exception.
-The spathe starts green, turns white during its peak flowering stage and then reverts to green as it matures and prepares to fade.
+Peace lily flowers have a life cycle, as just mentioned.
+The spathe starts green, it turns white during its peak flowering stage and then goes back to being green as it matures and get ready to fade.

 How to Handle It:

-• Deadhead properly: Once the bloom begins to turn green and fade cut it off at the base of the stem using sharp, sanitized scissors.
+- Deadhead properly: When the flower starts to turn green it’s time to cut it off.
+Do so at the base of the stem.

 2. Low Light